 Getting feet to the convention center floor.
-That’s the ultimate goal (and persistent challenge) of any event organizer, whether they’re putting on a giant international trade show or a small professional conference.
+That’s the ultimate goal of any event organizer, whether they’re putting on a giant international trade show or a small professional conference.
 Here at Feathr, we’ve worked with both kinds, and every type of event in between.
-Along the way, we’ve learned from some of the best event marketers in the world exactly what it takes to earn those registrations.
-Today we’d like to share some of that knowledge with you.
+Along the way, we’ve learned from some of the best event marketers in the world exactly what it takes to earn those registrations, and we’d like to share some of that knowledge with you.

-So read on to discover five attendance growth campaign ideas to get those feet running—not walking—to your next event.
+So read on to discover five campaign ideas to get those feet running—not walking—to your next event.

 1. Cart Abandonment